ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 "Ready4 Credit Management – Switzerland" is a credit management system.
 Individual subprocesses such as customer identification and risk assessment during credit granting can be handled efficiently and transparently in SAP.

 #### Customer Benefits
-- **Time savings:** No system break due to seamless integration.
+- **Time savings:** no system break due to seamless integration.
-- **Process simplification:** For master data creation, risk assessment, and monitoring.
+- **Process simplification:** for master data creation, risk assessment, and monitoring.
 - **Fast and cost-effective implementation project.**
 - **Storage of all information** in SAP® in a structured form; avoids multiple queries.
 - **Efficient analysis** of risk structure and credit-relevant characteristics.